 Desperate for re-election last November, Quan puffed up a figure of 700 police.
 She leaves office with 695 officers.

 Crime in Oakland is worse today than it was in 2002, and after four years of mayor Quan, crime in 2014 is worse than it was in 2010, the year before she became mayor.

 Staffing is so low that the department is unable to respond to entire categories of theft and other crimes, unable to investigate more than a handful of reported crimes, and completely unable to respond to neighborhood crimes when officers are required to work on a riot situation.

-In addition to severe understaffing of sworn officers, the police department has almost five dozen budgeted but unfilled civilian positions, including twelve dispatchers and communications operators who take your 911 calls.
+In addition to severe understaffing of sworn officers, the police department has more than four dozen budgeted but unfilled civilian positions, including nine dispatchers and communications operators who take your 911 calls.

 Oakland cannot be a safe city with so few police.
 The problem is the persistent refusal of the Oakland mayor and city council to make public safety a priority.
 That must change.